Freshman / First Year Survey

 |2006 Fall Freshman Survey||Web Preview | PDF|

 |2004 CIRP Freshman Survey||80%||Overall Results|

-- When asked how prepared they felt on a range of college-level skills and abilities, the top three categories were: relating well to people of different races, nations and religions (60% "very well prepared"), developing or clarifying a personal code of values or ethics (59%), and functioning independently without supervision (53%).
+- When asked how prepared they felt on a range of college-level skills and abilities, the top three categories were: functioning effectively as a member of a team (90% Quite or Very well prepared), thinking critically (87%), and relating well to people of difference races, nations, and religions (86%).

-- When asked "How important is it that MIT provide you with the following?" the top three categories that resulted in "essential" responses were: opportunities to discover and pursue your intellectual passion (85%), skills for lifelong learning (69%), and deep expertise in a specific discipline or area of study (64%).
+- When asked "How important is it that MIT provide you with the following?" the top three categories that resulted in "essential" responses were: opportunities to discover and pursue your intellectual passion (84%), opportunities to develop skills valuable in the workforce (69%), and skills for lifelong learning (69%).

 Other Freshman Surveys

 The Dean for Student Life asks all incoming freshman to answer an MIT Alcohol survey to assess students' experiences with alcohol and to offer a voluntary intervention to those students interested in examining the role of alcohol in their lives.